 PTFE in Semiconductor Manufacturing

 The importance of semiconductors in our daily lives cannot be overstated.
-Whether we realise it or not, the devices that constantly run in the background, allowing us to carry on with our regular routines are packed with electronics that rely on the semiconductor to ensure they perform properly.
+Whether we realize it or not, the devices that constantly run in the background, allowing us to carry on with our regular routines are packed with electronics that rely on the semiconductor to ensure they perform properly.

-As we try and scale down our devices, making them ever more compact, the semiconductor too needs to reduce in size, while not compromising on any of the functionality.
+As we try and scale down our devices, making them even more compact, the semiconductor too needs to reduce in size, while not compromising on any of the functionality.
 Manufacturing these semiconductors is an industry unto itself.
-Some of the world’s largest companies – such as Intel, Samsung and Qualcom, have made semiconductor manufacturing their mainstay.
+Some of the world’s largest companies – such as Intel, Samsung and Qualcomm, have made semiconductor manufacturing their mainstay.
 In the race to stay ever relevant in a field where 18-24 months is seen as the average product lifecycle, there is an increasing need for materials that support the manufacturing process.

 The impact of PTFE (Teflon) in semiconductor manufacturing